0xPolygonID/polygonid-flutter-sdk/README.md

 ## Description

-This is a Flutter Plugin for Polygon ID Mobile SDK (https://polygon.technology/polygon-id) This plugin provides a cross-platform tool (iOS, Android) to communicate with the PolygonID platform.
+This is a Flutter plugin for the [Polygon ID SDK](https://polygon.technology/polygon-id), which allows you to integrate Polygon ID identity system into your Flutter apps.

 ## Installation